A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Mathematical Framework and Comparison of EIT Approaches

 In TPMs, the Neumann boundary condition is set by applying continuous excitation along the entire boundary, as illustrated in Fig. \ref{TPMvsOurs}(a).
 This excitation is typically controlled by a trigonometric function\cite{siltanen2000implementation}, which generates a potential field in the internal region upon current injection, shown in Fig. \ref{TPMvsOurs}(c) with its corresponding contour plot in Fig. \ref{TPMvsOurs}(d).

 While continuous boundary excitation can enhance imaging quality, it is an idealized setup.
-To evaluate the performance of CPFI-EIT under conditions closer to real-world scenarios, we apply excitation using 16 discrete electrodes along the boundary, as shown in Fig. \ref{TPMvsOurs}(b).
+To evaluate the performance of the proposed approach under conditions closer to real-world scenarios, we apply excitation using 16 discrete electrodes along the boundary, as shown in Fig. \ref{TPMvsOurs}(b).
 The excitation function is defined as

 where the frequency $\omega ={\frac{\pi}{8}}$, $k$ represents the electrode index, with $k\in \mathbb{Z} \text{ , }1\leqslant k\leqslant 16$, and the phase $\varphi =0$.
 The corresponding potential field and contour plot are shown in Fig. \ref{TPMvsOurs}(g) and (h), respectively.